aardappel/lobster/lobster/docs/source/language_reference.md

         UTF-8, though this is not enforced; indexing and size operations act on bytes.
-To properly manipulate unicode symbols, UTF-8 strings can be converted to vectors of uncompressed unicode values using the built-in functions string2unicode and unicode2string.
+To properly manipulate unicode symbols, UTF-8 strings can be converted to vectors of uncompressed unicode values using the built-in functions string_to_unicode and unicode_to_string.
 Immutable: can be indexed into for reading but not writing.

     -   `vector` : a dynamically sized array of any Lobster values, constructed